 - Article: Comparing Records Of Boys Sports Teams That Cut Players vs. Those That Don’t – Brendan Ferguson

 When you wear your coach-hat you are a relationship wizard—both in cultivating relationships and in ending them.
-Not an evil-wizard but a kind, good-hearted one.
+Not an evil-wizard but a good-hearted, kind one.

-To help you be this wizard there is a question you need to ask when you are ending or changing a relationship — did it happen with:
+To help you be the best wizard you can be there is a question you need to ask when you are ending or changing a relationship — did it happen with: